manoj-kumar-joshi/Earth-Terrain-Data-Graph/README.md

 ## Installation

-In the project we have three differnt sub-modules each is mention in hierarchy plese install sub modules as per below hierarchy.
+In the project we have three differnt sub-modules.Install sub modules as per below hierarchy only.

 - Data preparation (**You can skip as tigergraph import file is already exported with data**).
   - [Steps For Data Preparation](https://github.com/ElectronBridge/Earth-Terrain-Data-Graph/tree/main/data_generation)